Mathematical Methods of Theoretical Physics: Dual space

 How can one determine the dual basis from a given, not necessarily orthogonal, basis?
-Suppose for the rest of this section that the metric is identical to the usual ``dot product.''
-The tuples of {\em row vectors} of the basis ${\frak B} = \{{\bf f}_1,\ldots , {\bf f}_n\}$ can be arranged into a matrix
+For the rest of this section, suppose that the metric is identical to the Euclidean metric ${\rm diag}(+,+,\cdots ,+)$ representable as the usual ``dot product.''
+The tuples of {\em column vectors} of the basis ${\frak B} = \{{\bf f}_1,\ldots , {\bf f}_n\}$ can be arranged into a $n \times n$ matrix